 Typical meals are things like miso soup, ramen bowls, sashimi, sushi and soba noodles.
 You’ll be able to find cheap cafes serving steamed rice and grilled fish, or miso soup and noodle bowls, in any city.
 A typical month’s food should cost around £450 for a family (similar costs to the UK).

 There’s an impressive amount of dedication and passion in Japanese cuisine.
 Expats working in Japan for years could spend every second of their free time exploring restaurants, hidden and well-known alike, and never see them all.
-Carry cash with you as although Japan is incredibly technologically advanced, many restaurants only accept notes.
+Although Japan is incredibly technologically advanced, many restaurants only accept cash.
+The culture values reliability and security, and many businesses prefer the tangible certainty of cash.

 One of the hallmarks of Japanese interaction is carefulness.
 Be pleasant on all occasions and never confront people.
 It doesn’t matter whether it’s a street market or a boardroom, showing anger will get you precisely nowhere.
-Most expats get a chance to practise this type of patient acceptance with their first round of paperwork.
+Expats should learn common phrases such as “sumimasen” (excuse me), “arigatou gozaimasu” (thank you), and “onegai shimasu” (please) and use them frequently and sincerely.

 3. A Strong Economy